Braeburn

 The Braeburn is a cultivar of apple that is firm to the touch with a red/orange vertical streaky appearance on a yellow/green background.
 Its color intensity varies with different growing conditions.

 It was discovered as a chance seedling in 1952 by the farmer O. Moran from Waiwhero in the Moutere Hills near Motueka, New Zealand.
 It was then cultivated by the Williams Brothers nursery as a potential export variety.
 A study published in 2020 indicated Braeburn is the offspring of Delicious and Sturmer Pippin, with Lady Hamilton as a sibling.
-The apple itself is named after Braeburn Orchard near Motueka, where it was first commercially grown.
+The apple itself is named after Braeburn Apple Orchard near Motueka, where it was first commercially grown.

 Braeburn apples have a combination of sweet and tart flavor.
 They are available October through April in the northern hemisphere and are medium to large in size.
 They are a popular fruit for growers because of their ability to store well when chilled.

 Braeburn apples are useful in cooking as they hold their shape and do not release a great deal of liquid, making them well-suited for tarts.
 According to the US Apple Association website it is one of the fifteen most popular apple cultivars in the United States.